C-D-Lewis/blog.chrislewis.me.uk/posts/2022-10-22-Meet-Norren-The-Tame-Discord-Bot.md

 ## Auto reactions

-When a message is received, the bot has the ability to add emoji reactions to it which are part of the configuration file:
+When a message is received, the bot has the ability to add emoji reactions to it which are part of the configuration file.
+As you can see, both built-in and custom emojis are supported, once you find out the custom emoji's ID:

 ```js
 {